 To say our trip wasn’t exactly what I planned would be an understatement!
 We didn’t have the best of luck during our first big family vacation but we tried hard to smile through it and laugh to keep from crying at times…I’m mainly talking about my husband and I!
 The kids will tell you everything was wonderful because in their little minds everything was! ha!
 They weren’t the ones walking around in the rain pushing a 100lb rain covered chariot full of demanding toddlers 😉

 So I’m going to do my best to remember every little detail of our trip and share it with you guys!
 It all started a few months ago when my husband (who isn’t a Disney freak like me) called and said he did something big for the kids for Christmas…I was stumped and couldn’t guess.
 NEVER would I have guessed it would be a trip to Disney World for 5 days!!
 I was SO excited y’all, like stupid excited!
 The kids were the perfect ages to go and even though I knew it was going to be challenging I was so game for the adventure!
-While on the road, you can pass the time when you play games on site such as dadu online.

 I immediately began researching the extended forecast, getting my sister to help me look for fast passes and character dining reservations!
 If you haven’t been to Disney those things open up 180 days and 90 days before your scheduled arrival at the parks!
 We were only 56 days out when my husband booked this so honestly we were scrambling!
 We were able to still secure some really great rides and restaurants and I was even more excited!!